ankaAR/bestiario5e/_creatures/fathomer.md

 ***Spellcasting (Human Form Only).*** The fathomer is a 5th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 12, +4 to hit with spell attacks).
 It has two 3rd-level spell slots, which it regains after finishing a short or long rest, and knows the following warlock spells:

-* Cantrips (at will): chill touch, eldritch blast, mage hand
+* Trucos (a voluntad): chill touch, eldritch blast, mage hand

 * 1st level: armor of Agathys, expeditious retreat, hex